Making Democracy Work®

 HJR 4209 Congressional redistricting between decennial censuses.

 This resolution calls for a Washington constitutional amendment to allow mid-decade redistricting for congressional districts.
-The new language would be active if another state has redistricted their congressional maps for purposes other than as ordered by the court during the time between Census cycles.
+It is no longer being considered by the legislature.
 The League is opposed to redistricting for partisan gain and emphasizes that redistricting should be done to support communities and enhance the voices of all people.
-The League is dedicated to empowering everyone to fully participate in our democracy.
-The League will use any hearings on this resolution to elevate the need for comprehensive reform of the Washington State Redistricting Commission and the redistricting process in Washington.
+Alison McCaffree and Karen Crowley testified in the House on Weds, January 21and remained neutral on the bill while pointing out the need for comprehensive reform of the Washington State Redistricting Commission.
+The Seattle Times published an Op-ed on this topic by Karen Crowley, LWVWA President and Barbara Tengtio, LWV Seattle King County.

 How To Be Involved